marcus20232023/runfav/README.md

 ## Note

 This script modifies your `.bashrc` file and installs fzf in your home directory.
 Make sure you understand these changes before running the script.
+A backup of your `.bashrc` file will be created before any modifications.

 ## License